Pappulab/PLCD-Data-Repository-and-Analysis-Routines/README.md

 This directory contains multiple data files in the Data-Files directory:

 SAXS_Data.xlsx - small-angle X-ray scattering data for variants described in the study.
+Used in Figure 6, in Extended Data Figure 5, and in Supplementary Figure 5.

 CD_Data.xlsx - circular dichroism data for variants described in the study.
+Used in Supplementary Figure 3.

 Phase_Separation_Data.xlsx - dilute and dense phase concentrations of phase separated systems described in the study.
+Used in Figures 1-7, in Extended Data Figures 4 and 7, and in Supplementary Figures 2, 4, 6, and 7.

 pH_Dependence_Measurements.xlsx - pH-dependent csat measurements of the +7K+12D variant.
+Used in Extended Data Figure 4.

 vant_Hoff_Data.xlsx - thermodynamic values inferred from the csat measurements of the variants used in this study.
+Used in Figure 2 and in Supplementary Figure 7.

 hnRNPA1_Homologs.fasta - hnRNPA1 homolog sequences used in the study.
+Used in Figures 1, 3, and 7, and in Extended Data Figures 1 and 6.

 hnRNPA1_Homologs_IDRs.fasta - hnRNPA1 homolog IDR sequences used in the study.
+Used in Figures 1, 3, and 7, and in Extended Data Figures 1 and 6.

 FUS_Fam_Homologs.fasta - FUS family homolog sequences used in the study.
+Used in Extended Data Figure 8.

 FUS_Fam_Homologs_IDRs.fasta - FUS family homolog IDR sequences used in the study.
+Used in Extended Data Figure 8.

 hnRNPA1_Homologs_IDRs_csat.xlsx - Estimated csat values of hnRNPA1 homolog IDRs.
+Used in Figure 5.

 DIC_Images_1.zip and DIC_Images_2.zip - zip files containing DIC microscopy images of condensates formed by many of the variants used in this study.
+Shown in Figures 1 and 4, and in Supplementary Figure 6.

 In addition, this directory contains four Python modules used for data analysis: